DisnakeDev/disnake/docs/ext/commands/slash_commands.rst

 Default Member Permissions
 ++++++++++++++++++++++++++

-These commands will not be enabled/visible for members who do not have all the required guild permissions, in this example both the ``manage_guild`` and the ``moderate_members`` permissions would be required:
+These commands will not be enabled/visible for members who do not have all the required guild permissions.
+In this example both the ``manage_guild`` and the ``moderate_members`` permissions would be required:

 .. code-block:: python3